 A community event exploring design and STEM (science, technology, engineering, and math) in association with Fab Foundation Ireland and Design and Crafts Council of Ireland.
 November 6 - 10.

-Is there an upcoming event in Co.
+Is there an upcoming event or project in Co.
 Louth you think people should know about?
 Tell us in the comment section.